-In moments of accelerated technological development, such as the present one for proof assistants, it is important to ensure that researchers are on the same page.
-Advances need to be calibrated to user needs and aligned with realistic user workflows; without these checks, we risk wasted effort and missed opportunities.
-Happily, established research methods from human-computer interaction (HCI) can provide just the insights we need [11].
+Advances in proof assistant support need to be calibrated to user needs and aligned with realistic user workflows; without these checks, we risk wasted effort and missed opportunities.
+Happily, established research methods from human-computer interaction (HCI) can provide just the insights we need [12].
 Prior OOPSLA studies have shed light on user needs in functional programming [29] and code-generation tools [7], providing valuable insight to shape research.
-User-centered research can also generate new research ideas: in property-based testing, recent user studies [17, 18] have led to new tools [19, 33] that address real developer needs.
 The same kinds of insights can guide research and development around proof assistants.

-We present a study of proof assistant use that paints a rich picture of the realities of proof mechanization, with a focus on cataloging and interpreting the easy-to-miss, moment-to-moment interactions of real-world proof work.
-We observed 30 users of Coq [47] and Lean [30] for one hour, each doing their own work, and spoke with them in real time about the strategies they deployed and the obstacles they encountered (§3).
+We present a study of proof assistant usage that paints a rich picture of the realities of mechanization, with a focus on cataloging and interpreting the easy-to-miss, moment-to-moment interactions of real-world proof work.
+We observed 30 participants using Rocq [50] or Lean [49] for one hour, each doing their own work, and spoke with them in real time about the strategies they deployed and the obstacles they encountered (§3).
 We offer the following contributions: